 Robert is 47 from St Jude’s, and is a highly skilled craftsman with a passion for old buildings.

-Robert has a condition called Spastic Paraplegia.
-He’s told his inspiring story to show others that nothing can get in the way of doing with you love.
+Robert has a condition called SPG7.
+He’s told his inspiring story to show others that nothing can get in the way of doing what you love.

 “I left school at 16 and became a carpenter, but a few years ago I realised there was something not quite right with my health and I got signed off sick by doctors in 2006.

 “I had soon had enough of that though and I wanted to be able to work off my own back, so I started the process of getting a university degree in Architectural Technology and the Environment.

 “I’ve always been a carpenter.
 Therefore, I wanted to set up a workshop so I can continue doing what I love.
 I may not be able to drive but I can still work.

 “My workshop is up at Crownhill Fort – it’s a place I’ve been volunteering for a couple of years.
 One of my passions is old, historical buildings.

 “If you look at older buildings there’s a lot more care that goes into them.
 I consider myself a craftsman and so prefer to do a good job rather than a quick fix, and you can see the craftsmanship in older buildings.

 “There are days when I can’t do much and some obstacles are too much to cope with, which is part of my health condition.
 There are good days and bad days, and so running my own business allows me to work on my good days.

 “I have a condition called Spastic Paraplegia.
 I don’t like calling it that though because a lot of people don’t understand the term, I prefer SPG7.
 I feel like my disability is not as bad as others, it could be an awful lot worse than it is, so I don’t really see the point in not being positive!